 I am a female personal trainer for a series of working mums and career girls.
 Many are serial fad dieters and their weight fluctuates accordingly.
 I will focus on one client who has been with me for the last couple of years.
-She is in her mid thirties, a Secretary and a working mum, prior to this she was a dedicated career girl and a bit of a party girl.
-She has suffered with fluctuations in her weight for years, usually increasing steadily before and after Christmas and decreasing before the summer holidays.
-Generally, at her worst times she would be a size 16 but her ideal is a healthy size 12.
+She is in her mid-thirties, a Secretary and a working mum, prior to this she was a dedicated career girl and a bit of a party girl.
+She has suffered from fluctuations in her weight for years, usually increasing steadily before and after Christmas and decreasing before the summer holidays.
+Generally, at her worst times, she would be a size 16 but her ideal is a healthy size 12.

 “How has she done this?”

 Well, she has not become a fitness freak or a diet-obsessed person, quite the opposite.
 I feel that her example is good for anyone who is looking to slim down after the excesses of Christmas.

 This lady had tried every diet out there over the last few years.
 One diet was the no carbohydrates diet.
 Of course, this diet is dramatically effective at helping people lose weight.
 This is because you remove the one element of your diet that your body can use to build fat.
 The shock of this change can bring about rapid weight loss.
 However, the minute that you stop this diet your body is likely to use the carbohydrates it was missing to replenish itself and you are back to square one.
 Furthermore, if you are trying to start a fitness regime you may feel sluggish, as you need carbohydrates for energy.